Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 Fast forward a few months later we got a new Swift ZXI Top model Petrol in Jan 2016.
 It has been through some tough times.
 A reliable 4-cylinder machine.
 We usually take our car for highway trips with family until it almost faced the same fate.
 Ran more than 65,000 km.
 Got flooded in [2023](https://en.wikipedia.org/wiki/Cyclone_Michaung) floods.
 Repaired it with insurance and with own money.
 Got it back in working condition but we decided to sell it later for various reasons.
 Sold the car in good running condition.

+**Car Choices:**

 Me and my wife started looking for cars to fill the void.
 We thought of getting an SUV keeping the ground clearance in mind and the high seating point for parents.
 We also wanted something that lasts for at least 10 years with a decent maintenance cost.
 So we started calling Hyundai, Maruti, Nissan, and Honda for test drive appointments.
 The most receptive was Honda.
-Hyundai took ages to contact us back but called continuously afterward.
+Hyundai took ages to contact us back but called continuously afterwards.
 Nissan representative didn't care if I buy or not.
 Maruti representative kept routing calls to other branches until we went straight to the branch itself to talk.
 Honda was the only brand that valued my request and continuously followed up over calls.

 (*WAR - Wife's Approval Rating)